TULIPS LEVEL

 - Complete Exercises assigned as homework according to stated deadlines

-- Participate in Movement Assessments twice annually (September and February)
+- Participate in Movement Assessments when scheduled (usually annually)

 - If cast in a story ballet, prioritize scheduled rehearsals over outside conflicts (maximum of 3 excused absences allowed per production).
 Story ballet participation is optional and can be determined at the outset of each production.

-- class load can meet school PE credit requirement (5 class hours) - request paperwork from your school
+- class load can meet school PE credit requirement (5 class hours needed) - request paperwork from your school

 - students are on track for potential partnering opportunities